10 Essiac Tea Myths and Misconceptions... Busted!

 Essiac tea is most effective when consumed cold.
 Many people mistakenly assume that you can drink a cup of essiac tea the same way you would drink a cup of hot tea.
 Unfortunately, reheating essiac tea just before drinking it can significantly reduce its potential due to overprocessing.
 Don't do it!

-Keep in mind—there is a difference between what “sounds” credible and the actual truth.
+Keep in mind—there is a difference between what “sounds” credible and what is the actual truth.
 Armed with these 10 myth-busters you will be in a good position to choose wisely.